Surface deposition: Bouncing C₆₀

 1. Left click and drag in the viewport to rotate the graphite cell into an orientation where you can easily see the four layers.

-2. Select three of the layers using the Left mouse button and dragging a box around them in the viewport.
-Holding down the Shift key adds atoms to an existing selection.
+2. Select three of the layers by holding down the Shift key using the Left mouse button to draw a selection box around them in the viewport.

 3. Press the DEL (or backspace) button on your keyboard to delete the selected atoms.